ReBarrington/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+ What problem does the context API help solve?

+    It's an alternative to "prop drilling", or passing props from grandparent to parent to child, and so on.

-- [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+ In your own words, describe actions, reducers and the store and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+    actions - Actions are the only source of information for the store. ( they tell the store WHAT to do.) reducers - the pure functions that take the current state and action and return the new state and tell the store HOW to do. store - where the state of the application is stored.
+The "single source of truth."

-- [ ] What is the difference between Application state and Component state?
+ What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+    Redux uses a store to hold application state, which means any component can access it.
+Component state lives within that specific component, so it can only be updated within that component and passed down via props.
+I think with smaller applications it might be preferable to use component state, but at a certain point if there is a lot of data, Redux makes more sense.

-- [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+ Describe redux-thunk, what does it allow us to do?
+How does it change our action-creators?

+    It'a a middleware that looks at every action that passes through the system, and if it’s a function (action creator), it calls that function.
+Redux passes two arguments to thunk functions: dispatch (to dispatch new actions if needed), and getState (to access current state).

-- [ ] What is your favorite state management system you've learned and this sprint?
+ What is your favorite state management system you've learned and this sprint?
 Please explain why!

+    I liked using Redux!
+I like the idea of the store and being able to access it from any component.
+Although complicated at first, I like the logic of it.

 ## Project Set Up